NathanLouth/Aditus/README.md

 Please let me know if you encounter any bugs or issues, you can do this through the Issues tab on GitHub.

+### Known Issues

+- If only one server is in the list it won't show - working on a fix

 ## Feature Request

 Please let me know any feature you think would be beneficial to add, you can do this through the Issues tab on GitHub.